Demonstration

-In this demonstration experiment, a mixture of glycerol (propane-1,2,3-triol) and potassium manganate(VII) crystals bursts into flame, giving off clouds of steam, after a short time lag.
+In this experiment, students observe what happens when glycerol (propane-1,2,3-triol) is mixed together with potassium manganate(VII).
+The mixture bursts into flame, giving off clouds of steam, after a short time lag.

 This reaction can be used as a fun demonstration to show a spontaneous reaction, or as an example of the redox reaction between a fuel and a powerful oxidising agent.